 “Innocent until proven guilty” is the enduring principle guiding our criminal justice system.
-It’s something our Houston criminal defense lawyers never lose sight of.
+It’s something our Houston criminal defense attorneys never lose sight of.

 If you or a loved one faces charges or an investigation for a crime, you probably feel stressed, frightened, and anxious.
 Who wouldn’t?

 Often, people feel overwhelmed in these situations.
 But, when you face accusations of a criminal offense, the uncertainty paralyzes you.
 That’s when you need to take immediate action.

 When the police arrest you for a criminal offense, it often feels final.
 However, your case is far from over after an arrest.
 First, the prosecution has to develop a convincing case against you.
 Moreover, the opposition has to establish guilt beyond a reasonable doubt.

 That’s when you need to meet with a Houston criminal defense lawyer.
 The sooner you act, the sooner we build your legal defense.
 Quick action gives you the best possible opportunity to overcome this hurdle in your life and move on.

 The stakes are high when you face criminal charges.
 That’s why you need an attorney with experience, expertise, and a history of success.
 From DWI accidents to possession or graffiti, you have rights.

 At Universal Law Group, we take your rights seriously and defend them aggressively.
 We are more than the best personal injury law firm in Houston.
 Our team solves problems of all natures when you need an advocate, so count on our problem-solvers.

-Our Houston criminal defense lawyers defend individuals and corporations against all state and federal crimes, including:
+Our Houston criminal defense attorneys defend individuals and corporations against all state and federal crimes, including: